Biden, Xi seek to 'manage our differences' in meeting

 Before meeting with Xi, Biden held talks with Indonesian President Joko Widodo, the G-20 host, to announce a range of new development initiatives for the archipelago nation, including investments in climate, security, and education.

-Many of Biden’s conversations and engagements during a three-country tour — which took him to Egypt and Cambodia before he landed on the island of Bali on Sunday — were, by design, preparing him for the meeting with Xi and sending a signal that the U.S. would compete in areas where Xi has also worked to expand his country’s influence.

 The two men have a history that dates to their service as their country’s vice president.
-The U.S. president has emphasized that he knows Xi well and wants to use the meeting to better understand where they stand.
+The U.S. president often emphasizes that he knows Xi well.

 Biden has tucked references to his conversations with Xi into his remarks as he traveled around the U.S. before the Nov.
 8 elections, using the Chinese leader’s preference for autocratic governance to make his own case to voters for why democracy should prevail.